egg over CTA

 • It can start to grow within 24 to 48 hours after water exposure.

-• Approximately 10 to 20 percent of the world’s population is allergic to mold.
+• Approximately 10 to 20 percent of the world’s population is allergic to mould.

 Mold On Window